Visiting Meteora Monasteries: A Travel Guide To Greece’s Mythical Landscape

 More Meteora monasteries were built after that and eventually, they reached a total of 24 when monasticism (monkhood) in Meteora was at its peak during the 16th century.

-The logistics needed for all of this construction was a nightmare, but if the monks had something in abundance, it was time.
+The logistics needed for all of this construction were a nightmare, but if the monks had something in abundance, it was time.

 Carrying materials and building up on the rocky pillars was a treacherous business but they managed to overcome many difficulties by wedging beams on the rock walls and constructing scaffolds.